miholler/NSpecifications/README.md

     }
 }
 ```
-And then we could use it like this:
+We could call it like this:
 ```csharp
 var isBoring = new BoringBookSpec().IsSatisfiedBy(book);
 ```